lecarino/CTD-Advanced-Assignment/README.md

 How to run:
 1. Download the repo
-2. Open index.html in your browser. (has to be browser, will not work with preview.)
+2. Open index.html in your browser
 3. Follow instructions on the webpage to either go to the "current weather" page or the "7-day forecast" page.

 Technologies: